jaykay12/tech/_posts/2024-1-28-sharding-solrcloud.md

 Shard or Partition Key is a portion of primary key which determines how data should be distributed.
 A partition key allows you to retrieve and modify data efficiently by routing operations to the correct database.
 Entries with the same partition key are stored in the same node.
 A logical shard is a collection of data sharing the same partition key.
 A database node, sometimes referred as a physical shard, contains multiple logical shards.

-### Challenges of Sharding

-Sharding adds additional programming and operational complexity to your application.
-You lose the convenience of accessing the application’s data in a single location.
-Managing multiple servers adds operational challenges.

-Before you begin, see whether sharding can be avoided or deferred.

-1. Get a more expensive machine.
-Storage capacity is growing at the speed of Moore’s law.
-2. Vertically partition by functionality.
-Binary blobs tend to occupy large amounts of space and are isolated within your application.

-Cross-partition queries are inefficient, and many sharding schemes attempt to minimize the number of cross-partition operations.
-On the other hand, partitions need to be granular enough to evenly distribute the load amongst nodes.
-Finding the right balance can be tricky.